-This game has been released as freeware (apparently).
-Here it is, being mindful of that it’s a DOS-based game and the dramas you may encounter getting it to work on Windows 2000/XP/Vista/7.
+This is a DOS-based game and the dramas you may encounter getting it to work on modern OSes.
+This guide can help getting it to work.

 I have maps for this game right here.